OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: GNN for Graph-level Tasks

 At the low level in Equation~\eqref{eq:GL_low}, current approaches propose different graph learning objectives $\mathcal{L}_{gl}(\cdot)$ to reconstruct graph structure $\mathbf{A}_i$ and node features $\mathbf{X}_i$.
 Then, in Equation~\eqref{eq:GL_high}, $\hat{G}^*_i( V_i, \hat{\mathbf{A}}^*_i, \hat{\mathbf{X}}^*_i)$ will be used to optimize the GNNs by the loss function in Equation~\eqref{eq:task_loss}.

-Depending on the techniques of reconstructing graphs, current GL-based GNNs can be categorized into three types. \begin{itemize}[leftmargin=10pt] \item \textbf{Preprocessing-based.} Preprocessing-based approaches~\cite{wu2019adversarial,li2022black,entezari2020all} reconstruct graphs and then use them to optimize GNNs directly.
-The basic idea is to first reveal the common graph patterns and modify the graph structure and node features to recover these patterns.
-For example, GNN-Jaccard~\cite{wu2019adversarial} and GNAT~\cite{li2022black} observe that similar nodes tend to be connected by edges.
-Therefore, they remove edges between dissimilar nodes and add edges between similar ones.
-Also, GNN-SVD~\cite{entezari2020all} observes that noisy edges and node features tend to increase the rank of the adjacency matrix.
-Therefore, GNN-SVD reconstructs graphs by decreasing the rank of the adjacency matrix.
+Depending on the techniques of reconstructing graphs, current GL-based GNNs can be categorized into three types. \begin{itemize}[leftmargin=10pt] \item \textbf{Preprocessing-based.} These approaches~\cite{wu2019adversarial,li2022black,entezari2020all} reconstruct graphs before training by recovering common graph patterns.
+GNN-Jaccard~\cite{wu2019adversarial} and GNAT~\cite{li2022black} remove edges between dissimilar nodes and add edges between similar ones, based on the homophily assumption.
+GNN-SVD~\cite{entezari2020all} reconstructs graphs by reducing the rank of the adjacency matrix, as noisy edges tend to increase it.

-\item \textbf{Jointly Training-based.} In contrast to static preprocessing-based methods, jointly training-based approaches aim to optimize the GNN while iteratively reconstructing the graph structure and node features alongside the GNN model parameters.
-This iterative bi-level optimization enables the GNN to dynamically adapt the graph structure and features based on task-specific objectives.
-For instance, several approaches~\cite{jin2021node, jin2020graph, li2024fight, franceschi2019learning,sun2022graph,luo2021learning}, such as ADGNN~\cite{li2024fight}, ProGNN~\cite{jin2020graph}, and SimPGCN~\cite{jin2021node}, propose reconstructing {the edges between each pair of nodes} by minimizing the GNN loss on the reconstructed structure while also reducing the rank of the adjacency matrix.
-Alternatively, several approaches~\cite{zhang2019hierarchical,zhou2024motif,wang2023prose}, such as MOSGSL~\cite{zhou2024motif} and HGP-SL~\cite{zhang2019hierarchical}, focus on first partitioning each graph into subgraphs based on node similarities and predefined motifs, and then reconstructing the edges between these subgraphs rather than at the individual node level.
+\item \textbf{Jointly Training-based.} Unlike static preprocessing, these approaches~\cite{jin2021node,jin2020graph,li2024fight,franceschi2019learning,sun2022graph,luo2021learning,zhang2019hierarchical,zhou2024motif,wang2023prose} iteratively reconstruct the graph structure and node features alongside GNN optimization through bi-level optimization.
+ADGNN~\cite{li2024fight}, ProGNN~\cite{jin2020graph}, and SimPGCN~\cite{jin2021node} reconstruct edges by jointly minimizing the GNN loss and the rank of the adjacency matrix.
+Alternatively, MOSGSL~\cite{zhou2024motif} and HGP-SL~\cite{zhang2019hierarchical} first partition graphs into subgraphs based on node similarities and predefined motifs, then reconstruct edges at the subgraph level rather than the node level. \end{itemize}